ICE has found yet another way to prolong family separations

 It is unclear how many migrants have been denied bond in recent days, but Lincoln-Goldfinch and Goodwin pointed to seven such denials they said had occurred since Thursday.
 The migrants have the right to appeal bond denials, but that process can take weeks.

-Under US law, migrants who are apprehended by immigration agents and express a fear of returning to their home county are given what is know as a “credible fear” interview, in which an immigration officer determines whether there is a “significant possibility” that they would be persecuted if they were sent home.
+Under US law, migrants who are apprehended by immigration agents and express a fear of returning to their home county are given what is known as a “credible fear” interview, in which an immigration officer determines whether there is a “significant possibility” that they would be persecuted if they were sent home.
 Migrants who pass this interview are then allowed to remain in the United States while they apply for asylum.
 Roughly 80 percent of asylum seekers pass their credible fear interviews, though only about half of those—and about 20 percent of migrants from El Salvador, Guatemala, and Honduras who apply—ultimately receive asylum.

 After a person passes a credible fear interview, ICE deportation officers make bond determinations, setting the amount of money the individual must post in order to be released from detention while his or her immigration case moves forward.
 The bond money is returned to the migrant after the case is resolved.
 Lincoln-Goldfinch, who is working with separated mothers at the T. Don Hutto detention center near Austin, says that until late last week, parents at the facility who passed credible fear interviews were usually being released with bonds of about $1,500.